K1ng-F1sher/nvim-config/README.md

 # Neovim config

-This is my current neovim config. \n
+This is my current neovim config.
 Default location on windows: "~\AppData\Local\nvim\"